 Now that you’ve read through these tips for gardening newbies, you’re closer to starting your very first garden!
 Don’t feel intimidated by what you don’t know, because there’s plenty of information out there to get your through your first few months of gardening.

 If you’re interested in growing your own veggies, this post lists sixteen delicious and easy-to-grow vegetables that you can even grow in containers.
 If you want an endless supply of fresh herbs, check this post out.
-And if you want to beautify your yard with low-maintenance flowers, here’s eighteen gorgeous varieties to get you started.
+And if you want to beautify your yard with low-maintenance flowers, here are 18 gorgeous perennials to get you started.